 I have a few great things to share if you do decide to buy.

 Benefits of Buying a House

 Buying a house is a great thing.

 However, there is a time for such a thing.

 As a slave to the 9-5 world, buying a house is probably your best bet.

-As an entrepreneur, you best bet that you should not buy one until you are ready.
+As an entrepreneur, your best bet that you should not buy one until you are ready.

-If you know that you will not be increasing your income by the thousands on a monthly basis, you can definitely buy a house.
+If you know that you will not be increasing your income by the thousands every month, you can buy a house.